jgraettinger/blog/event-streaming-like-1978.md

 Vanilla Python.
 I know, right?
-Not known for being the most performant of languages, what with that _dratted GIL_ and all.
+Not known for being the most performant of languages.

 Just for fun, let's work up a quick benchmark and...